Neural Architecture Search by Estimation of Network Structure Distributions: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Anton Muravev} received his B.Sc. and M.Sc. degrees in computer science from the Tomsk Polytechnic University, Tomsk, Russia, followed by the M.Sc. degree in information technology from the Tampere University of Technology in 2013, 2015 and 2016 respectively.
 He is currently working towards the Ph.D. degree at the Tampere University, Tampere, Finland.
 His research interests include deep learning, pattern recognition and evolutionary computation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jenni Raitoharju} received her Ph.D. degree at Tampere University of Technology, Finland in 2017.
-Since then, she has worked as a Postdoctoral Research Fellow at the Faculty of Information Technology and Communication Sciences, Tampere University, Finland.
-In 2019, she started working as a Senior Research Scientist at the Finnish Environment Institute, Jyväskylä, Finland after receiving Academy of Finland Postdoctoral Researcher funding for 2019-2022.
-She has co-authored 12 journal papers and 24 papers in international conferences.
-She is the chair of Young Academy Finland 2019-2020.
-Her research interests include machine learning and pattern recognition methods along with applications in biomonitoring and autonomous systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Moncef Gabbouj} received his MS and PhD degrees in electrical engineering from Purdue University, in 1986 and 1989, respectively.
+She currently works as a Senior Research Scientist at the Finnish Environment Institute, Jyväskylä.
+She has co-authored 23 international journal papers and 32 papers in international conferences.
+Her research interests include machine learning and pattern recognition methods along with applications in biomonitoring and autonomous systems.
+She leads two research projects funded by Academy of Finland focusing on automatic taxa identification.
+She is the chair of Young Academy Finland 2019-2021. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Moncef Gabbouj} received his MS and PhD degrees in electrical engineering from Purdue University, in 1986 and 1989, respectively.
 Dr. Gabbouj is a Professor of Signal Processing at the Department of Computing Sciences, Tampere University, Tampere, Finland.
 He was Academy of Finland Professor during 2011-2015.
 His research interests include Big Data analytics, multimedia content-based analysis, indexing and retrieval, artificial intelligence, machine learning, pattern recognition, nonlinear signal and image processing and analysis, voice conversion, and video processing and coding.
 Dr. Gabbouj is a Fellow of the IEEE and member of the Academia Europaea and the Finnish Academy of Science and Letters.
-He served as associate editor and guest editor of many IEEE, and international journals. \end{IEEEbiography}
+He served as associate editor and guest editor of many IEEE, and international journals. \end{IEEEbiography} \EOD